acoshift/http-caching-guide/README.md

 Content
 ```

-If file does not modify, then return 304 status code without body.
+If file has not been modified since, then it returns 304 status code without body.

 ```text
 HTTP/1.1 304 Not Modified